MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 Rx DMA.

 ## Test program to run on hardware
-The program enters a busy loop polling the write pointer from the DMA.
-When the write pointer is updated an entire Ethernet frame has been received.
-The first 16 bytes (including the 2 byte length field) are printed to screen, and the read pointer is updated.
+The program enables the Rx DMA and enters a busy loop polling the RXDMA\_ENABLE register.
+When this register reads zero, the first 16 bytes (including the 2 byte length field) are printed to screen, and the whole process is repeated again.

-Note that the value read from the write pointer may not be valid, due to a race condition.
-Because the CPU accesses the memory only 1 byte at a time, the write pointer may be updated between reading the first and the second byte.
-Instead, the CPU relies on the correctness of the length field.

-Note also that the receiver effectively operates in promiscuous mode, i.e. performs no filtering of MAC addresses.
-This is not really necessary, because the Nexys board is probably connected to a switch, and the switch performs essentially all the necessary MAC address filtering.
+Note that the receiver effectively operates in promiscuous mode, i.e.  performs no filtering of MAC addresses.
+MAC address filtering is not really necessary, because the Nexys board is most likely connected to a switch, and the switch performs essentially all the necessary MAC address filtering.